-Mr Lau

-for a fair and just society is

-apolitical.

-"If we proceed in this direction, we will eventually reach the point of political participation.
-Mr Lau said pressure groups could react to Urban, Council and Legislative Council polls in one of two First, they could decide to, contest seats.

-If this were to be the case, believed labour, church, work and residents' groups would win 70 per cent or more of the seats.
-"The question is whether these groups are really tenth." these groups are really trusted by the citizens at the grassroots.
+Mr Lau for a fair and just society is apolitical.
+"If we proceed in this "If we proceed in this direction, we will eventually reach the point of political participation."
+Mr Lau said pressure groups could react to Urban Council and Legislative co Council polls in one of two wavs.
+First, they could decide to contest seats If this were to be the case. he believed labour, church, education, student, social work and residents' groups would win 70 per cent or more of the seats.
+"The question is whether these groups are really trusted by the citizens at the grassroots.
 This depends less on our words than our acts."
-Alternatively, pressure groups might choose not to fight elections, but instead simply join forces to form a united front.
+Alternatively, pressure groups might choose not to fight elections but instead fight elections, but instead simply join forces to form a united front.
 "Then it will be necessary to talk to us on a basis of equality.
-It will be necessary to take our opinion into ac- Mr Lau said pressure: groups had a positive role to play in discussions on Hongkong's future.
-"Frankly, if somebody can reflect the opinion and needs of the people, it is the groups which are really rooted among the people."
-And their silence up to now should not be misinterpreted.
+It will be necessary to take our opinion into ac- Mr Lau said pressure groups had a positive role to play in discussions on Hongkong's future.

+Frankly, if somebody can reflect the opinion and needs of the people, it is the groups which are really rooted among the people."

+And their silence up to

+now should not be misinterpreted.

 "I do not believe that our not expressing an opinion in public at this time means that we have none," he remarked.
-But he warned: "If the pressure groups themselves cannot yet inspire the full confidence of citizens, they cannot represent them in anything they say and cannot sufficiently reflect their opin- Nevertheless, the time would come when the pressure groups' opinions would have to be heard in Peking and Whitehall.
-"I believe that the day will come when they will look to us in earnest."
+But he warned: "If pressure groups themselves cannot yet inspire the full confidence of citizens, they cannot represent them in anything they say and cannot sufficiently reflect their opin- Nevertheless, the time would come when the pressure groups' opinions would have to be heard in Peking and Whitehall.
+"I believe that the day will look to come when they will look to us in earnest."